bermudadigitalstudio/Rope/README.md

 Rope’s unit tests require a running Postgres 9.x database.

 You can easily provide the database credentials via environment variables.
 Please see the `RopeTestCredentials.swift` file.
+Please also see the unit tests about how to use RopeCredentials to establish a connection.

 #### Using XCode